cultuurnet/stoplight-docs-uitpas/docs/Guides/Registering-discounted-ticket-sales.md

 # Registering discounted ticket sales

-This guide illustrates how to register an UiTPAS discounted ticket sale, from requesting possisble tariffs to registering the ticket sale and even canceling it if needed.
+This guide illustrates how to register an UiTPAS discounted ticket sale so end users can receive their UiTPAS discount (tariff) and organizers can be reimbursed within the UiTPAS financial flow.
+You'll learn how to request possisble UiTPAS tariffs, registering the ticket sale and even canceling it if needed.

 ## Authentication